the m p w c Foundation, inc.

 Well, the above continuity problems combined with my own deteriorating health problems and that all combined with the Grantees "I don't give a damn about deadlines" problems, finally (as a last straw) combined with our Foundation's own continuity problem, to wit.
 Last August 2011, an old friend that I've known since 1998 found her way into consideration for our own Foundation-continuity-solution.
 She was a person who met many criteria I had been looking for as a serious candidate for becoming my Successor.
-She was younger, 40 years old at that time, and I was led to believe that she was trustworthy, eager, and bright.
+She was younger, 40 years old at that time, and she led me to believe that she was trustworthy, eager, and bright.
 And so we talked and talked and talked and she made it very clear that she would be overjoyed to succeed me at the Foundation.
 We worked out a financial arrangement, valuable to each of us, intended to solve many of her own current personal problems (one of which was a huge financial debt that was costing her 20.99% interest).
-And because I already felt I could trust her with running the Foundation after I died and could trust her with the Foundation's endowment (then computed to be at least us$3,200,000 or more after I died), we agreed to a written contractual agreement wherein I advanced her us$25,000 (my personal funds, not Foundation funds) plus provided my own professional financial consulting services, both of which were my payment obligations to her as an equal exchange for her promises to perform the future obligations that our agreement called for, so that she immediately could pay off her debt of an equal amount.
+And because I already felt I could trust her with running the Foundation after I died and could trust her with the Foundation's endowment (then computed to be at least us$3,200,000 or more after I died), we agreed to a written contractual agreement wherein I advanced her us$25,000 (my personal funds, not Foundation funds) plus provided her with my own professional financial consulting services, both of which were my payment obligations to her as an equal exchange for her promises to perform the future obligations that our agreement called for, so that she immediately could pay off her us$25,000 debt.
 That was in December 2011.
 We all have demons.
 I do, you do, she too.
 I can't (and don't want to either) place my finger on just what I think her demons are at the moment of this writing but suffice it to say that when we later had major disagreements about whether I thought she could not be trusted (I did not think that - I still thought she could be trusted at that time) or other personality things that she guessed I thought (although I did not think those thoughts either), our disagreements got so strange that our friendship disintegrated and I still don't believe that even she understood what happened.
 Well, things like that sometimes do happen (and I can accept that part).
 However, as a consequence of her defaulting on her obligations, the resulting mutual distrust was such that it was now impossible to carry out her obligations under our signed agreement as originally planned.
-But the thing that I could not accept was that this previously trusted person who already had received all of the benefits of our agreement up front (including her now saving us$437 a month in interest alone on her now paid off debt) refused to do anything about "undoing" the agreement and paying back my two advance payments for the services she was now not going to do for me.
+But the thing that I could not accept was that this previously trusted person who already had received all of the benefits of our agreement up front (including her now saving us$437 each month in interest alone on her now paid off debt) refused to do anything about "undoing" the agreement and paying back my two advance payments for the services she was now not going to do for me.
 And, even though she was saving us$437 every month due to her having my advanced money and the results of my professional services in her possession, her idea of a fair resolution was to repay me (out of that us$437) at the rate of us$195 a month, something that provided her with an incentive to NEVER pay off the cash advanced, much less pay me for the even more valuable professional services.
 Even that might have been slightly understandable but the fact that she could not understand that any of the problem (or even any of the resolution) was something that she could have done something about.
 Her one-sided anger at me for wanting to try to get BOTH of us to return to what were our original situations before we signed our agreement made me wonder why she did not accept any blame at all for any part of what was originally her problem and is now what should be our mutual need to resolve it fairly.

-So, when you combine all of the top paragraph problems with the problem of my loss of the Foundation's continuity solution AND my loss of trust (meaning, I'm now not even physically OR emotionally able to re-start my search for someone else much younger than me and completely -- how do I even judge this in a very short time -- trustworthy to replace me), my solution is to fulfill my estate document's plans to bequeath (now -in mid 2014- computed at) us$4,500,000 or more to the Foundation anyway.
+So, when you combine all of the top paragraph problems with the problem of my loss of the Foundation's continuity solution AND my loss of trust (meaning, I'm now not even physically OR emotionally able to re-start my search for someone else much younger than me and completely -- how do I even judge this in a very short time -- trustworthy to replace me), my solution is to fulfill my estate document's plans to bequeath (now -in mid 2016- computed at) us$5,500,000 or more to the Foundation anyway.
 However, we can no longer retain that endowment inside of this "Foundation with a perpetual existence" but instead are now forced to distribute the Endowment (within two to three years) after my death to whoever i finally decide are the proper grantees.
-My initial choices are Feed the Hungry, Jovenes Adelante, Computadores pro Jovenes, and Casita Linda.
+My initial choices are Feed the Hungry, Jovenes Adelante, Computadores pro Jovenes, Lions Club and Casita Linda.
 But since I've worked at this goal since 1996 (yes, 1996, see table at top of subsequent changes for the chronological narrative of my quest) the fact that I've not yet succeeded is not a pleasant thought for me.
 However, since I have reminded and coddled and harangued and otherwise attempted to get some (see Our grantees) 32 or so SMA organizations to become more Continuity-minded and more Transparency-minded and the one reasonable solution of getting a younger, more energetic, and very trusted person to succeed me has obviously failed, it is time that I accept that failure and move towards "what is NOW possible".
 Therefore, I have changed my estate plans only slightly insofar as my estate's trusted Executor will now serve as the temporary post-death Replacement for me at the MPWCF and will immediately start the process to close down both the estate and the Foundation at approximately the same time.
 Our current SMA grantees will have that limited time to get their share of the above endowment but only IF they finally get their acts together BEFORE I die (or -even sooner- as long as I'm able to carry out my part in this).
 I have my doubts about their ability and/or willingness to accomplish that but I am willing to wait, watch and see what happens.
-The ongoing status of my review of their "willingness" will be reflected on the allocations webpage and that page (subject to the described small discretionary decisions that the Executor will continue to have) will disclose my final pre-death decisions.
+The ongoing status of my review of their "willingness" will be reflected on the constantly-reviewed (by my during my lifetime) allocations webpage and that page (subject to the described small discretionary decisions that the Executor will continue to have) will disclose my final pre-death decisions.

 So, let us move on.
 I will change